 A nationally designated historic district, Old Town Alexandria is a welcoming escape on the Potomac River in Virginia.

 Old Town Alexandria hums with more than 200 independent restaurants and boutiques alongside intimate historic site museums and happenings right on the waterfront.
 Visitors will enjoy a walkable downtown lined with beautifully preserved 18th- and 19th-century architecture.
 Founded in 1749, this historic city is easily accessible by water taxi, Metro, bikeshare and more.
 So whether you're visiting for a day trip or staying here as the home base for your DC vacation, you’ll quickly discover why Alexandria has been named a Top 5 Best Small City in the U.S. for multiple years by the Condé Nast Travel Readers’ Choice Awards.

 Arrive in Old Town Alexandria by water taxi or Metrorail and step on to historic King Street, considered the heart of this charming city This walkable mile of centuries-old architecture was named one of the “Great Streets” of America by the American Planning Association and is also serviced by the free King Street Trolley (scheduled to reopen in fall 2021).
 You will find numerous restaurants, boutiques and museums along the way.

-As an historic port city and a hub for the Potomac Riverboat Company, Alexandria is the launching point for eight sightseeing cruises and water taxis.
-Your boating adventure boards from Old Town’s bustling marina, which features street performers and outdoor dining.
-See DC landmarks on the narrated Washington Monuments Cruise and take water taxis to the National Mall, Georgetown, The Wharf and National Harbor.
-You can also cruise to George Washington’s Mount Vernon and take the Baseball Boat to Nationals Park.
+As a historic port city and a hub for City Cruises anchored by Hornblower, Alexandria is the launching point for sightseeing cruises and water taxis, boarding at Old Town’s bustling marina featuring street performers and outdoor dining.
+See national landmarks on the narrated Washington Monuments Cruise, take the water taxi into D.C. or cruise to George Washington’s Mount Vernon and National Harbor.

 Located in a former World War II torpedo factory, the Torpedo Factory Art Center is home to the largest collection of publicly accessible working artist studios in the country.
 Guests can visit 82 artists’ studios featuring a variety of media including painting, ceramics, jewelry and printmaking, plus seven galleries, two workshops, and the Alexandria Archaeology Museum.
 Check the Torpedo Factory calendar for special happenings like late night events, live music and new exhibit openings.

 Alexandria is a foodie destination, with a renowned culinary scene and plenty of new restaurants opening all the time, many with stunning views of the Potomac River.
 Enjoy independent and chef-driven restaurants in a can’t-beat historic atmosphere with many Old Town restaurants located in centuries-old historic buildings.
-Snag a table at the laid-back patio of Virtue Feed & Grain, an American tavern located in an 1800s feed house, or Columbia Firehouse, home to the Columbia Steam Engine Fire Company of the late 1800s.
+Snag a table at the laid-back patio of Virtue Feed & Grain, an American tavern located in an 1800s feed house located steps from the waterfront.

 Step into Harry Potter’s world by visiting the Stabler-Leadbeater Apothecary Museum.
 This historic apothecary was founded in 1792 and operated continuously until 1933, when it was preserved as a museum.
 View more than 15,000 objects, from herbs to medical devices.
 Harry Potter fans can see the real-life ingredients used throughout the 1800s that were also used as “potion” ingredients in the Harry Potter books and movies.
 These include dragon’s blood, mandrake root, lavender, castor oil, valerian and more.

 Praised by food critics and in-the-know locals, Alexandria’s restaurant scene is a culinary oasis for comfort food with a creative twist.
-Celebrity pitmaster Myron Mixon serves up his world champion barbecue classics with surprising sides, while Meggrolls is acclaimed for its quirky and imaginative egg rolls with flavors like chorizo poblano and Hank’s Pasta Bar features seasonal Italian dishes and handmade pasta.
+Celebrity pitmaster Myron Mixon serves up his award-winning world champion barbecue classics with surprising sides.
+Or, head to Haute Dogs & Fries for a twist on the American classic, like the banh mi dog with sriracha mayo, carrots, cucumber jalapeños and cilantro.

 There’s always room for dessert in Alexandria as ice cream shops, cupcake bakeries and chocolate shops line King Street.
 Try nostalgic treats like an Apple Cider Donutwich from Goodies Frozen Custard & Treats new home at the historic Ice House.
-Try authentic artisanal gelato from Old Town Dolci Gelati or head to Nicecream for made-to-order ice cream created when liquid nitrogen meets farm-fresh ingredients.
+Try authentic artisanal gelato from Old Town Dolci Gelati.
 Alexandria Cupcake’s made-from-scratch flavors will have you dreaming of when you can return – we recommend trying chocolate peanut butter.

 With its cobblestone streets, picturesque rowhouses from the 18th century and cozy restaurants, Alexandria makes for a great date night destination.
-Pair a stroll through Old Town’s iconic cobblestone block, Captain’s Row (the 100 block of Prince Street), with dinner at Vermilion, Magnolia’s on King or Mia’s Italian Kitchen.
+Pair a stroll through Old Town’s iconic cobblestone block, Captain’s Row (the 100 block of Prince Street), with dinner at Oak Steakhouse or Mia’s Italian Kitchen.

 Founded in 1749, Alexandria’s haunted history comes to life on one of many ghost tours led by a lantern-carrying costumed guide.
 Roam through graveyards, stroll haunted neighborhoods and visit historic locales known for their eerie legends.
 Those over the age of 21 can enjoy a Nightly Spirits ghost tour and pub crawl.

 As George Washington's adopted hometown, Alexandria has more than 140 locations associated with the nation's first president.
 For the quintessential experience, head eight miles south of Old Town to George Washington's Mount Vernon, accessible by boat, bike and car.
 Explore the mansion, lush gardens and grounds, intriguing museum galleries and the distillery and gristmill.
-Make sure to put yourself in Washington’s shoes through a new immersive experience, Be Washington: It’s Your Turn to Lead.
+Make sure to put yourself in Washington’s shoes through the immersive experience that is Be Washington: It’s Your Turn to Lead.